harvard-stat108s23/pokemaster/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The world of Pokémon has captured the hearts and imaginations of people of all ages around the world.
+From its humble beginnings as a video game to its evolution into a massive media franchise spanning anime, movies, card games, and more, Pokemon has become a cultural phenomenon.
+As such, there is a great interest among fans to explore and analyze the vast amount of data surrounding this world.

 The goal of `pokemaster` is to explore the Pokémon API.
 This package exploits the information of the Pokémon of the first 3 generations (which corresponds to the ids 1 to 386).
 The users can first create a data frame of the Pokémons of interest.
 It then helps you generate a Pokémon team.
-You can also see the relevant stats of your team and create a graph of the team including the selected Pokémons.
+You can also see the relevant stats of your team and create a nice flashcard of the team of the selected Pokémons.
 Our intended audience are Pokémon enthusiasts as well as gamers in general.
 For more general information about Pokémon, you can visit [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_number).

 ## Installation